50+ Mind Blowing Stats on the Biggest Internet Companies in 2021

 Teladoc Health is the 54th largest internet company based on a market cap valuation of $23.02 billion in September 2021.

-Teladoc Health is part of a new and emerging subsector of the healthcare industry.
-Telehealth has seen significant growth through 2020, as people seek medical guidance from the safety of their own homes.
+Teladoc Health operates within a novel and emerging subsector of the healthcare industry.
+The field of telehealth has experienced substantial expansion throughout 2020, with individuals increasingly turning to remote medical consultations to receive guidance and care from the comfort and security of their own homes.

 Throughout the first 9 months of 2020, 7.6 million people used the Teladoc Health platform.
 That’s a 163% increase in user base compared to the previous year.
 In the third quarter of 2020 alone, visits to Teladoc Health rose by 2.6 million, a 206% year-on-year increase.